Bythalassa/OOP-Python/concepts.md

 ´´´

-This Class defines what characteristics does all **"Students"** own.
-And what actins are they able to do.
+This Class defines all the characteristics that all **"Students"** possess.
+And what actions are all Students able to do.

 ´´´